Best Muscat itinerary and tips to visit the city

 It was officially opened on October 2011, with the production of the Turandot opera by Plácido Domingo and it has hosted numerous international and regional shows including worldwide classics.

-You can visit the interior of the building and it’s beautiful theater with a 30 minutes guided tour (2 OMR).
+You can visit the interior of the building and its beautiful theatre with a 30 minutes guided tour (2 OMR).
 There is a free cover car park next to the building.

 3) Mutrah Corniche